Football hooliganism: Australia

-Since the formation of the A-League in 2004, and the fall of the National Soccer League, football hooliganism has died off in competitions and incidents have become rare events.

 The incident with the most notoriety in Australia is the Pratten Park riot in 1985 where hundreds of fans stormed the pitch midway through a Sydney Olympic v Sydney City match.
 In a match between Melbourne Heart and Melbourne Victory in February 2013, 17 plastic seats were destroyed and flares were fired.
 In a match between Sydney FC and Melbourne Victory in November 2013, one travelling Melbourne Victory fan was hospitalised with a stab wound by a sixteen-year-old civilian.
 In December 2013, a riot between Melbourne Victory and Western Sydney Wanderers broke out at a pub before the match later that day.

 At an international football friendly between Australia and Serbia in Melbourne in June 2011, fans lit flares both inside and outside the stadium, and in city streets.
 Banners supporting Ratko Mladić, the Serbian military leader charged with war crimes by the International Court of Justice, were displayed, and a laser pointer was seen in use.
 In February 2011, Victoria Police said they were reluctant to cover Melbourne Victory games because of unacceptable behaviour by fans.
 Problems included violence, anti-social behaviour and the lighting of flares.

-Although the A-League is relatively young, being only 12 years old, there are hooligan and casual groups within clubs' active supporter bases.
+Although the A-League is relatively young, there are hooligan and casual groups within clubs' active supporter bases.
 Although it is nothing like football hooliganism in Europe, anti-social events do occasionally occur.
 A primary example would be the Bourke Street brawl between Melbourne Victory and Western Sydney Wanderers fans, who gathered in numbers before a match in late 2013 and had a brawl in Melbourne, causing concern among football authorities in Australia.
 There are small hooligan and casual groups in Australia, the most prominent being from the League's biggest fanbases, Melbourne Victory, Sydney FC and Western Sydney Wanderers though others exist within other supporter groups.

 In 2021, police arrested three men for participating in a riot at a National Premier League soccer match in Sydney.

-During a match between Melbourne City FC and Melbourne Victory FC in December 2022, Victory fans stormed the pitch after City goalkeeper Tom Glover threw a flare into the crowd.
-The flare had initially been thrown onto the ground during a pre-planned walkout, as supporters from multiple clubs at the time were protesting the Australian Professional Leagues decision to sell hosting rights of the league's grand final to Sydney.
+During a match between Melbourne City FC and Melbourne Victory FC in December 2022, Victory fans stormed the pitch after City goalkeeper Tom Glover accidentally threw a flare into the crowd, after multiple flares were thrown onto the pitch, stopping the game and injuring a camera operator.
+It came during a pre-planned walkout, as supporters from multiple clubs at the time were protesting the Australian Professional Leagues decision to sell hosting rights of the league's grand final to Sydney.
 Angered spectators proceeded to rush onto the field, mobbing Glover and referee Alex King.
 In the midst of the invasion, a metal bucket for disposing of used flares was thrown at Glover's head, gashing his face and concussing him.
 Both teams immediately left the field of play and police dispersed the unruly mob, and the match was abandoned.